deepeshmalviya/simple-rest/readme.md

 Look in the [examples][examples] folder for the implementation details.

-To test the examples, run the following curl commands in shell
+To test the examples, run the following curl commands in shell after uploading folder to your localhost document root.

 - GET Request (JSON Response)
 curl "http://localhost/simple-rest/examples/test?a=123"